Agency PAYE vs umbrella company payroll – what is the difference?

 In the background, the umbrella company has signed an overarching contract with the recruitment agency – so the workers’ funds can be passed down the chain.

 The end-hirer will then pay the agency the agreed amount for the contractor’s work.
 The agency will then pass this down the chain to the umbrella.
-At this point, no tax or National Insurance Contributions (NIC) has been made.
+At this point, no income tax or National Insurance Contributions (NIC) deductions have been made.

-As the employer, the umbrella company will then process the payroll of the temporary worker – under Pay As You Earn (PAYE) – HMRC’s tax system for employees.
+As the employer, the umbrella company will then process the temporary worker’s payroll under Pay As You Earn (PAYE), HMRC’s tax system for employees.

-Before any deductions are made, the umbrella will deduct their margin (from gross) – a small amount that is the only income the umbrella generates for itself.
+Before any deductions are made, the umbrella will deduct its margin (from gross)—a small amount that is the only income the umbrella generates for itself.

-The rest of the deductions are sent to HMRC directly and include income tax, employees NIC, employers NIC.
-Depending on the worker’s circumstances, additional deductions may also be made, including pension contributions and student loan repayments.
+The rest of the deductions are sent to HMRC directly and include income tax, employees’ NIC, and employers’ NIC.

 Read more in our guide to PAYE umbrella companies.